|Deputy Building Official|

 Responds to inquiries and complaints whether in person, by phone or by written correspondence; assists in the resolution of citizens' complaints about contractor performance.

-Oversees the contract compliance management of all City-Parish building projects; supervises staff of contract managers within the Inspections Division.
+Oversees the contract compliance management of all City-Parish building projects; supervises staff of contract managers within the Permits & Inspections Division.

 |KNOWLEDGE, SKILLS, AND ABILITIES|